By Dave Borrelli

 For manufacturers today, building services to complement product offerings is table stakes.
 Manufacturers must incorporate metrics such as customer satisfaction, churn rate and monthly recurring revenue, to measure the depth and quality of customer relationships, helping all departments, customer facing or otherwise, align around the customer.
 By harnessing the power of technology and intelligent data to focus on customer outcomes – and delivering unique value as a result – manufacturers can truly thrive in the age of the customer.

-Dave Borelli is area vice-president of Salesforce Canada.
+Dave Borrelli is area vice-president of Salesforce Canada.

 This article originally appeared in the October 2019 issue of Manufacturing AUTOMATION.